GrantLicata/Blog/README.md

 # Simple Blog App

 This is a basic blog app that allows users to create, read, update, and delete blog posts.
 It provides a straightforward platform for sharing your thoughts and ideas with others.
-The app is built using [insert technology stack/framework], making it easy to get started and customize according to your needs.
+The app is built using technologies such as Next.js, Mongodb Atlas, Prisma, and Firebase, making it easy to get started and customize according to your needs.

 ## Features